noxtgm/gateway-bot/README.md

 ###

-First of all, I recommend knowing how developing bots with Autocode functions, for those just starting out, here's a helpful [guide][autocode-guide].
-You can either use samples of code or even whole scripts, however, choosing the second option requires vigilance, as some values are hard-coded meaning you'll have to manually modify them in order to get the script to work (game role ids for example).
+First of all, I recommend knowing how developing bots with Autocode functions, for those just starting out.
+You can either use samples of code or the whole scripts, however, choosing the second option requires vigilance, as some values are hard-coded meaning you'll have to manually modify them in order to get the whole bot to work (game role ids for example).

 ###